touying-typ/touying/src/utils.typ

 /// Remove leading and trailing empty elements from an array of content
 ///
-/// - `empty-contents` is a array of content that is considered empty
+/// Example: `trim(([], [ ], parbreak(), linebreak(), [a], [ ], [b], [c], linebreak(), parbreak(), [ ], [ ]))` returns `([a], [ ], [b], [c])`
 ///
-/// Example: `trim(([], [ ], parbreak(), linebreak(), [a], [ ], [b], [c], linebreak(), parbreak(), [ ], [ ]))` returns `([a], [ ], [b], [c])`
+/// - empty-contents (array): An array of content that is considered empty
 #let trim(arr, empty-contents: ([], [ ], parbreak(), linebreak())) = {
   let i = 0
   let j = arr.len() - 1